Apply to these jobs

 Please note: If you do not have the appropriate indemnity cover, you will be removed from the NMC register and will be unable to practice as a nurse.

 Your third party confirmer will be someone who is considered to be your line manager and doesn’t need to be NMC registered.
-However, to provide the best support possible to our Nurses third party confirmers at Coyles will be NMC registered.
+However, to provide the best support possible to our Nurses third-party confirmers at Coyles will be NMC registered.

 Your confirmer will verify the declarations within your application in a face-to-face meeting and you will have to demonstrate that you have met all of the revalidation requirements before they can sign and date the confirmation form.

-The NMC recommend that you obtain your confirmation during the final 12 months of the three-year registration period to ensure that it is recent.
+The NMC recommends that you obtain your confirmation during the final 12 months of the three-year registration period to ensure that it is recent.
 If your confirmation is produced earlier, you may be asked to explain why.

 It’s likely that your confirmer will also conduct your annual appraisals, that way you can keep your confirmer up-to-date with all of your revalidation preparation.

-If you work with Coyles on a full time or regular basis, you will be given access to a Coyles Confirmer for your third party confirmation.
+If you work with Coyles on a full-time or regular basis, you will be given access to a Coyles Confirmer for your third-party confirmation.